top of page

 Octo - form - ism/ noun

-Definition: A form of art that integrates pure essences of various methods and fuses them to create a single style as a whole.
+Definition: A form of art that integrates pure essences of various methods and fuses them to create a single style.

-Camp’s work marries abstraction (forms, shapes, and color) with his unique brand of illustrative representational storytelling through the use of stipple and pointillism.
+Camp’s work marries abstraction, surrealism, and expressionism, graffiti, dadaism, comic book, sci-fi, landscapes, collages, into (forms, shapes, and color) with his unique brand of representational storytelling through stipple and pointillism.

 When creating his work, Camp follows his formula, The Four Audience Intake Theory which involves four pillars.